-In addition, as with any audit, there remained a higher risk of non-detection of fraud, as these may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls.
+In addition, as with any audit, there remained a higher risk of non-detection of fraud, as this may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal controls.
 Our audit procedures are designed to detect material misstatement.
 We are not responsible for preventing non-compliance or fraud and cannot be expected to detect non-compliance with all laws and regulations.

-6. We have nothing to report on the other information in the Annual Report
+6. We have nothing to report on the strategic report and the directors' report

-The directors are responsible for the other information presented in the Annual Report together with the financial statements.
-Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.
+The directors are responsible for the strategic report and the directors' report.
+Our opinion on the financial statements does not cover those reports and we do not express an audit opinion thereon.

-Our responsibility is to read the strategic report and the directors' report and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit know ledge.
-Based solely on that work we have not identified material misstatements in the other information.
+Our responsibility is to read the strategic report and the directors' report and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
+Based solely on that work: